1. Home

 Research Goal

-The purpose of our research is to identify the heritable basis for type 2 diabetes and obesity among Pima Indians.
-We believe that understanding and quantifying specific genetically determined susceptibility factors could lead to prevention by identifying individuals at risk for these diseases.
+The purpose of our research is to identify the heritable basis for type 2 diabetes and obesity among Indigenous people living in the southwestern region of the United States.
+We believe that understanding and quantifying specific genetically determined susceptibility factors could lead to prevention by identifying individuals who are most at risk and might benefit from early treatment.
 The research could also identify novel therapeutic and personalized targets, which may lead to treatment improvements.

 Current Research

 Escalating rates of obesity and type 2 diabetes are primarily attributed to changes in the environment, coupled with changes in lifestyle.
 In most developed countries, however, food is now plentiful and lifestyle is generally sedentary.
 Yet not all people develop obesity, nor do most people with obesity develop type 2 diabetes.
 Multiple studies have shown that heritable factors underlie a significant portion of the variation in risk for obesity and type 2 diabetes.
 Environmental variables influence expression of this genetic susceptibility.
-Type 2 diabetes and obesity adversely and disproportionately impact individuals of the Onk Akimel O'odham (Pima) tribe.
-Our branch has built and sustained a multi-generational relationship with community members of the Onk akimel O'odham (Pima) tribe, and the research focus of my section is to identify and characterize susceptibility genes for type 2 diabetes and obesity among these individuals.
+Type 2 diabetes and obesity adversely and disproportionately impact specific minority populations.
+Our branch has built and sustained a multi-generational relationship with members of an Indigenous community in the southwestern United States, and the research focus of my section is to identify and characterize susceptibility genes for type 2 diabetes and obesity among these individuals.

 Applying our Research